SiyaoIsHiding/java-driver-load-balancing-policies/README.md

 We recommend the `DefaultLoadBalancingPolicy` that comes with the Java Driver for general use.
 This policy leverages real-time measurements and swiftly responds to changes in node status at short intervals, such as those caused by garbage collection or compaction—common factors that can slow down nodes.

-However, if you anticipate prolonged delays in node responsiveness, such as during network upgrades or heavy data migrations, you might consider opting for the `LatencyAndInflightCountLoadBalancingPolicy` or `LatencySensitiveLoadBalancingPolicy`.
+However, if you anticipate prolonged delays in node responsiveness, such as during network upgrades or heavy data migrations, you might consider opting for the `LatencyAndInflightCountLoadBalancingPolicy`.

 `LatencySensitiveLoadBalancingPolicy` behaves the closest to the 3.x java driver's `TokenAwarePolicy(LatencyAwarePolicy(DCAwareRoundRobinPolicy))`.
 They have an advantage over 4.x `DefaultLoadBalancingPolicy` when nodes are slowed for a long time, because they both depend on historical data.